yesC48/UwUBundles/README.md

-A mod that's replacing the default english bundle with an UwU language bundle.
+A mod that replaces the default english bundle with an UwU language bundle.

 ***Found a spelling mistake?
 Any ideas for improvement?
 Feel free to create a pull request.***